christianalfoni/christianalfoni.github.io/_posts/2014-09-08-jquery-as-a-framework-could-that-work.md

 });
 {% endhighlight %}
 In the render callback you can create an array of compiled DOM representations.
 If you are going to mutate the list itself or its contents, the main node of the list item will need an ID.
-The ID helps jFramework to keep track of the items in the list when updating it.
+The ID helps jFlux to keep track of the items in the list when updating it.
 Usually you will have an ID related to the items in a list, but it can be anything, just as long as it is unique for the item.
 To create the list of DOM representations you use the `this.map` method.
 It takes the list and a callback.
 The callback will set the current item in the list as its context, allowing you to easily reference the list item and compile some DOM representation for it.

 **Pro tip** The compiled DOM representation could include components.
 Be sure to pass an ID property to keep track of the components in the list, `Item({id: this.id})`.
 #### Listening to UI events
-A design decision in jFramework is to "manifest" as much as possible.
+A design decision in jFlux is to "manifest" as much as possible.
 Like actions manifest the state changes your application can do, `listenTo` does the same to components, and also state objects.
 Instead of reading through your DOM representation to figure out what interaction can be done, you have your list of listeners.
 {% highlight javascript %}
-var $$ = require('jframework');
+var $$ = require('jflux');
 module.exports = $$.component(function () {

   this.log = function () {